 We try to remain as informal as possible but there are some rules and we’d appreciate if you would follow them!
 Broadly, if you’re friendly, tolerant, and reasonable, you’ll probably go a long way without any specific knowledge of the rules - but for to avoid any doubt and prevent any misunderstandings, here they are.

 We do require that users use a registered nickname on IRC.
-If you do not have one and would like to learn how to get one, the Freenode site has a step by step you can follow.
+Once you are connected to the OFTC irc network, you can

 How to Treat Other Users

 In order to make the channel a pleasant place for all of our users, we expect all to remain as friendly and tolerant as possible.
 We request that you refrain from profanity and that you show respect to the other channel members and visitors.
 If you find that you’re becoming frustrated with the channel or other users, we encourage you to take a moment to do something else.
 Try to ensure you don’t make people feel like you’re just taking advantage of them - help others out while you’re waiting for a reply to your questions, and say thanks!

 As mentioned above, we’d appreciate it if you’d strive to be friendly and tolerant.
 We also encourage debates and in-depth discussions about topical subjects.
 If you choose to participate in one, we expect you to remain as reasonable as possible and employ the skills of logic and critical thinking.
 These skills will serve you well in discussion, enable you to communicate more efficiently, and spot when others are being less than forthcoming with the truth!

 Our IRC channel is an English-speaking channel.
 There are no other official channels in any other language.